-Disclaimer: The information contained in this GIS application is NOT AUTHORITATIVE and has NO WARRANTY OR GUARANTEE assuring the information presented to you is correct.
+Disclaime: The information contained in this GIS application is NOT AUTHORITATIVE and has NO WARRANTY OR GUARANTEE assuring the information presented to you is correct.
 GIS applications are intended for a visual display of data and do not carry legal authority to determine a boundary or the location of fixed works, including parcels of land.
 They are intended as a location reference for planning, infrastructure management and general information only.
-The City of Cannon Beach assumes no liability for any decisions made or actions taken or not taken by the user of the GIS application.
-The City of Cannon Beach provides this GIS map on an "as is" basis without warranty of any kind, expressed or implied, including but not limited to warranties of merchantability or fitness for a particular purpose, and assumes no liability for any errors, omissions, or inaccuracies in the information provided.
+The City of Cannon Beach assumes no lability for any decisions, or inacture to the work of the GIS application.
+The City of Cannon Beach provides this GIS map on an "as is" basis without warranty of any kind, expressed or implied, including but not limited to warrantee or methantability romation provides.